DoctorDalek1963/Julia-Gravity/README.md

 This is a small Julia project to do an n-body gravity simulation with command line argument processing.
 This is my first proper Julia project and I want to use it to learn how to use the language properly.

+# Command Line Arguments

-# Usage
+## Usage
 `./gravity.jl [--help] -n <number> -f <frames> [-t <seconds>] [--cube] [--initial-bounds] [options]`

 ## Description
 gravity.jl is a program designed to simulate gravity with any number of bodies and produce a GIF.

 The user must specify a number of bodies with `-n`, and a number of frames with `-f`.
 (A value of 2000 to 4000 frames typically produces a GIF long enough to see interesting movement while being quite quick to process, although this will vary based on other parameters.)
-A time step can also be specified in seconds with `-t`.
+A time step in seconds can also be specified with `-t`.
 This defaults to 60 seconds.

 `-n` and `-f` must be integers, but `-t` can be any real number.